Blueberry: Integrated pest management

 Blueberries are naturally relatively unmolested by arthropod pests.
-Nonetheless, there are 24 insect taxa known to be pest (organism)s in North America, the worst in New Jersey, Michigan, Maine, and Eastern Canada being Rhagoletis mendax.
+Nonetheless, there are 24 insect taxa known to be pests in North America, the worst in New Jersey, Michigan, Maine, and Eastern Canada being Rhagoletis mendax.
 Secondary but still important are Acrobasis vaccinii, Grapholita packardi, and Conotrachelus nenuphar.
 These four are the most common targets for the development of IPM practices. as of 2019, IPM research has also taken an interest in Drosophila suzukii and arthropods like aphids (that vector diseases such as scorch virus and shoestring virus) and cicadellids (vectoring the phytoplasma that causes blueberry stunt).
 Managing pests down to the cosmetic level is necessary for this fruit because they are a premium product.

 Changes in locale and environment – to new geographies, and into greenhouses – have required new pest management regimes, including innovative IPM.
 Conversely, importing foreign potential enemies into North America may yield good results: Operophtera brumata is a pest of blueberries and birches which is successfully parasitized by Cyzenis albicans despite the lack of historical, natural contact between the two.
 The same results were obtained with Scirtothrips citri and Beauveria bassiana.
 Results are available for Choristoneura rosaceana and overwhelming numbers of Trichogramma minutum, and Cyclocephala longula overwhelmed by Steinernema scarabaei.
 This has also been attempted with flower thrips and potential predators but with inconclusive results.